UCSD'S TRITON MAGAZINE

 Each issue of the magazine presented us with the challenge of choosing from an abundance of stories and each individual issue was only part of the ongoing story of the successes of UC San Diego and its graduates.
 These ranged from features on scientific research in the university to features on alumni entrepreneurs (cover, left), to television writers and producers, to politicians and best-selling authors.

-Hardie started at Stanford magazine, as the editor of their the Centennial issue.
+Hardie started at Stanford magazine, as the editor of their Centennial issue.

 After the publication of this special issue, he became senior editor on the bimonthly magazine, working on 40 issues, editing and also writing features.

-In 1995, Hardie conceived and edited a book on the Stanford Memorial Church.
+In 1995, Hardie conceived and edited a book on the Stanford Memorial Church (above right).
 Glory of Angels contains three essays and over 30 photos and illustrations of the Stanford Memorial Church.
 This also involved historical research in the photo archives.
 The research, writing and editing of the captions were particularly challenging but also deeply satisfying.